robinhood/faust/docs/userguide/tables.rst

 Windowing allows us to process streams while preserving state over defined windows of time.
-A windowed table preserves key-value pairs according to the configured Windowing Policy.
+A windowed table preserves key-value pairs according to the configured "Windowing Policy."

-We support the following Window Policies:
+We support the following policies:

 .. class:: HoppingWindow